 Help me see opportunities in this Advent season to share the real reason for Christmas with my circle of influence.
 Help me to invite those who might not have a church home into mine.
 Let me cast away the works of darkness by practicing intentional hospitality.

-Lord, You make provision for me for now and in this season of awaiting Your son’s return.
+Lord, You make provision for me for now and in this season of waiting for Your son’s return.

 Guide me through Advent and help me make more room in my heart for You.
 You are my chosen portion.
 May my checkbook ledger and schedule reflect that truth.